ev3dev/ev3dev.github.io/docs/tutorials/sending-and-receiving-messages-with-mqtt.md

 Note: the second EV3 (the "Subscriber") just needs the "paho-mqtt" library, there is no need to install the "mosquitto" daemon.

-Note: when the publisher sends a string as payload, convert it in the Subscrider from binary string to ascii as in the example above.
-When the Publisher sends a number, you can use 'int(mas.payload)' as in the next example.
+Note: when the publisher sends a string as payload use 'decode()' as in the example above When the Publisher sends a number, you can use 'int(msg.payload)' as shown in the next example.

 ## A more practical example